-The High School Equivalency Program GED is for students 16 to 21 years of age who transfer from regular secondary school programs.
-Students are enrolled a minimum of 12 hours per week to prepare for the high school equivalency examination.
+The TASC Program prepares students 16 to 21 years of age, who transfer from regular secondary programs, to take the Test Assessing Secondary Completion (formerly known as the GED).
+Students attend class a minimum of 12 hours per week to prepare for this test.
 Students may also be enrolled in approved Career and Technical Education courses.
-Parental and school district permission is required to enroll.
+Parental and school district permission is required to enroll in this program.